pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 *They* play in the park.
 Samir is *her* brother.
 *She* is a good girl.
-Maya takes *me* to her house every day.
+Maya takes *me* to the canteen every day.
 *We* like to play football.
 *He* is good at sports.
 The house belongs to *them*.